 Fighting in Courtrooms Across America to Defend Your Rights

-- For nearly 100 years, the ACLU has participated in more Supreme Court cases than any other private organization.
+- For over 100 years, the ACLU has participated in more Supreme Court cases than any other private organization.

 - Whether we're standing on principle before the highest court in the land or in state and federal courthouses across America, the ACLU wins far more often than we lose.